 When is the best time to visit Calgary?

-The best time to visit Calgary is during the shoulder season between Mid April to Mid October.
-We would avoid visiting Calgary during the winter, from November to March, as it very cold.
+We would avoid visiting Calgary during the winter, from November to March, as it colder.
 That is of course unless you are interested in going to Banff National Park during the snowy winter or go skiing.
+Either way Calgary has many things to offer its visitor regarding the season you choose to visit.

 Day 1: Explore the best viewpoints in Calgary